Are There Any Pink Fish? 15 Beautiful Fish That Are Pink (2023)

 Scientific Name Betta splendens

-Location Thailand and parts of Southeast Asia
+Location Native to Southeast Asia

 Clear/Cellophane Bettas: The skin of clear or cellophane Bettas is a pale pink, but this coloration is not inherited.
 Instead, it’s derived from the internal fish coloring that shows through the skin.

-4. Pink Tuxedo Guppies
+4. Pink Rose Guppy

 Scientific Name Poecilia reticulata